Undergraduate Policies

 Clothing

-• The College of Nursing uniform consists of a white top and a green pant/skirt with the College of Nursing logo embroidered directly on the front upper left of the top.
+- The College of Nursing uniform consists of a white top and a green bottom or matching green top and bottom with the College of Nursing logo embroidered directly on the front upper left of the top.

 Shoes